-Ability to recognize and serve specific populations, such as adults/older adults, youth, LGBTQ+, persons
+- Ability to recognize and serve specific populations, such as adults/older adults, youth, LGBTQ+, persons with persistent homelessness or housing instability, BIPOC, co-occurring disorders, comorbidity medical conditions, criminal justice involved, immigrants/refugees, and veterans - Promotion of hope, potential for change, and personal empowerment - Identification and prioritization of individual needs - Support for individuals to participate in their care as active participants in decision-making - Warm handoffs for resources, including assistance in accessing resources - Accompaniment of individuals to community activities and appointments when appropriate - Encouragement of supportive relationships to help identify natural supports and other positive resources relevant to identified needs planning Assistance with discovery of healthy lifestyle choices and safety planning ---------- -- --

-- Promotion of hope, potential for change, and personal empowerment - Identification and prioritization of individual needs - Support for individuals to participate in their care as active participants in decision-making - Warm handoffs for resources, including assistance in accessing resources - Accompaniment of individuals to community activities and appointments when appropriate - Encouragement of supportive relationships to help identify natural supports and other positive resources relevant to identified needs - Assistance with discovery of healthy lifestyle choices and safety planning - Support for identification and engagement in meaningful activities in the community - Coordination of care to work towards identified goals - Support for individuals in strengthening and acquiring desired life skills such as accessing resources (food, employment, housing, etc.)
+4. Cultural Responsiveness (Humility) Knowledge, skills, and abilities for competency Possible Trainings (Trainings should focus on serving persons who are unhoused) Support for identification and engagement in meaningful activities in the community Coordination of care to work towards identified goals Support for individuals in strengthening and acquiring desired life skills such as accessing resources (food, employment, housing, etc.)